codarrenvelvindron/codarren.github.io/_drafts/Getting_system_info_under_GNU_Linux.md

 This is one of the many questions that you may end up asking yourself.

-Luckily for you, I'm here with all the answers for your questions.
+Luckily for you, I'm here with all the answers to your questions.

 Let's get into it
 ## CPU - lscpu